-2In our model risk is completely diversified so that investor seek to maximize expected returns.
+&lt;sup>2 In our model, risk is completely diversified so that investor seek to maximise expected returns.
 However, expected returns depend on the variance of productivity draws.
-As we show, this property holds even if firm can choose between productivity distributions that are a mean-preserving spread.
+As we show, this property holds even if firms can choose between productivity distributions that are a mean-preserving spread.